-If you currently hold teacher registration in New Zealand or another Australian State/Territory, except New South Wales (NSW), you may be eligible to use the Mutual Recognition Principle to gain teacher registration in Western Australia.
+If you currently hold teacher registration in New Zealand or another Australian State/Territory, you may be eligible to use the Mutual Recognition Principle to gain teacher registration in Western Australia.

 The Mutual Recognition Principle enables a person who is registered in connection with an occupation in New Zealand or an Australian State/Territory, to carry on the equivalent occupation in another Australian State/Territory or in New Zealand.
 Notice must be given to the registration body for that occupation and other registration requirements must be met, such as the payment of registration fees.